Anne Commire

-Anne Commire (11 August 1939 – 23 February 2012) was an American playwright and editor who frequently wrote about women's issues and struggles.
+Anne Commire (August 11, 1939 – February 23, 2012) was an American playwright and editor who frequently wrote about women's issues and struggles.
 Her first play, Shay, about a young pregnant high school dropout, was noted by The New York Times for having "sharp comic dialogue" despite the weighty subject matter.

+Life and career

 Commire received the Eugene O'Neill Theater Award four times between 1973 and 1988.
-She wrote the teleplay Rebel for God for CBS, and also has written for Dick Cavett, and Washington D.C.’s Spread Eagle Review, and Mariette Hartley’s one-woman show.
-She and Hartley co-wrote Breaking the Silence which was Harley's memoir about her difficult early years and how Hartley would no longer be keeping the secrets of her earlier difficult life.
+She wrote the teleplay Rebel for God for CBS, and also has written for Dick Cavett, and Washington D.C.'s Spread Eagle Review, and Mariette Hartley’s one-woman show.
+She and Hartley co-wrote Breaking the Silence, which was Harley's memoir about her difficult early years and how Hartley would no longer be keeping the secrets of her earlier difficult life.

-Commire was born in Wyandotte, Michigan and received a bachelor's degree in 1961 from Eastern Michigan University.
+Commire was born in Wyandotte, Michigan, and received a bachelor's degree in 1961 from Eastern Michigan University.
 She initially worked as a teacher and an editor for reference books for Gale Group.
-She later edited the sixteen-volume Women in World History: A Biographical Encyclopedia which received the Dartmouth Medal for outstanding reference work in 2002.
+She later edited the 16-volume Women in World History: A Biographical Encyclopedia, which received the Dartmouth Medal for outstanding reference work in 2002.

 Commire died of cancer in 2012 and her papers are held by the University of Southern Mississippi.